simudream/konfig/README.md

 **ResourceD Configurator:** The simplest configuration management in the world.

-## Strengths compared to existing solutions:
+## Comparison to existing solutions:

-* It simplify your workflow by a lot.
-All the scripting logic is done in Python or Ruby.

 * We are very serious about simple workflow.
-Logic -> Stack -> Role, that's all you have to understand.
+Logic->Stack->Role, that's all you have to understand.

-    * **Logic:** This is where you implement the installation process.
+    * **Logic:** This is where you implement the management process.
 You can use Ruby or Python.

-    * **Stacks:** This is where you create a mixins of logic or other stacks.
+    * **Stack:** This is how you can create a mixins of logic or other stacks.

-    * **Role:** This is how configurator understand how to apply stacks to a particular host.
+    * **Role:** This is how a particular host is matched to stacks.
+Think of `site.pp`

+* IT DOES NOT USE DSL.

 * It uses git to store and version metadata.

-* Similar to existing solutions out there, it has two mode: Agent and SSH.
-But here's the difference:
+* It has two mode: Agent and SSH, just like others out there, but here's the difference:

     * When in Agent mode, there's only one binary to download and install.

-    * When in SSH mode, there's only one binary to download and install as well.
+    * When in SSH mode, there's only one binary to download and install.

 * It understands EC2 tags and use them for role matching.

-## SSH mode Installation
+## SSH mode installation

 Download the binary release [here](https://github.com/resourced/configurator/releases) and starts using it.
 ```
 configurator -h
 ```

-## Agent mode Installation
+## Agent mode installation

 1. Download ResourceD binary release [here](https://github.com/resourced/resourced/releases).